• Girlsnbeauty Icons

 How perimenopause can affect your periods and what you can do?

 Menopause means the end of the menstrual cycle.
 Menopause is when you have gone 12 months without a period.
-It usually takes place between the age of 45 to 55.
+It usually takes place between the ages of 45 and 55.
 The period between menopause is known as perimenopause.

 The symptoms of perimenopause can last from the age of 1 to 10.
 During this period, the hormones estrogen and progesterone are in flux.